 The Mousetrap Tickets - St Martin's Theatre

-A cracking yarn and an irresistible treat for amateur sleuths everywhere.
+It's a cracking yarn and an irresistible treat for amateur sleuths everywhere.

 The St Martin's Theatre is a small West End theatre located on West Street close to both Covent Garden and Leicester Square and has a capacity of 553 seats on three levels.